Lepton flavor violations in SUSY models for muon $g-2$ with right-handed neutrinos: Lepton flavor violations and muon

 where $\dots$ denotes higher order terms of $1/\tan^n\beta$ $(n \ge 4)$; $m_{H_u}(M_{\rm GUT})$ and $m_{H_d}(M_{\rm GUT})$ are soft SUSY breaking masses for $H_u$ and $H_d$, respectively; $\Delta m_{H_u}^2$ and $\Delta m_{H_d}^2$ are radiative corrections.
 To explain the Higgs boson mass of 125\,{\rm GeV}, we need a large stop mass $m_{\tilde{t}}$ or a large trilinear coupling $A_t$~\cite{Okada:1990vk, Ellis:1990nz, Haber:1990aw, Okada:1990gg, Ellis:1991zd}.
 In this case, $\Delta m_{H_u}^2 \sim (m_{\tilde t}^2\ {\rm or}\ A_t^2)$, is inevitably large.
 Therefore, the small $\mu$ is only achieved with $m_{H_u}^2(M_{\rm GUT}) \sim (m_{\tilde t}^2\ {\rm or}\ A_t^2)$.
 Numerically, we find $m_{H_u}^2(M_{\rm GUT}) \sim 4\,{\rm TeV}^2$ to be consistent with $\mu \sim 100$\,GeV.

 For the large $\mu$ case, where the neutralino diagram dominantly contributes to the muon $g-2$, we need the large stau masses to avoid the constraint in Eq.~\eqref{eq:vac}.
 One possibility is to make the staus heavy by hand as explored in Refs.~\cite{Ibe:2013oha,Ibe:2019jbx,Han:2020exx}.
 However, in this case, the constraint from $\mu \to e \gamma$ is too severe unless we assume a special structure of the lepton Yukawa couplings~\cite{Ibe:2019jbx}.
 Alternatively, we can make the staus heavy using the Higgs-loop effects~\cite{Yamaguchi:2016oqz,Yin:2016shg}, without inducing LFV in the framework of MSSM.
 Here, the Higgs soft masses are assumed to be large as $m_{H_{u,d}}=\mathcal{O}(10)$\,TeV and tachyonic.
-Then, the staus become heavy as $\sim 10$\,TeV by a Higgs loop at the one-loop level due to the large tau-Yukawa coupling while the selectrons and smuons remain light as $\mathcal{O}(100)$\,GeV.
-The generated stau masses are estimated as
+Then, the staus become heavy as $\sim 10$\,TeV by a Higgs loop at the one-loop level due to the large tau-Yukawa coupling while the selectrons and smuons remain light as $\mathcal{O}(100)$\,GeV.\footnote{The selectron and smuon masses are dominantly generated by two-loop diagrams involving the Higgs doublets and one-loop diagrams involving gauginos.} The generated stau masses are estimated as

 and